What is an audit log?

 Where can you find audit logs?

-You can access audit logs through the Microsoft 365 compliance center or the Security & Compliance Center.
+You can access audit logs through the Microsoft 365 compliance center or the Security and Compliance Center.
 Administrators can easily search, filter, and export audit log data for analysis and reporting.
-You can review them proactively to ensure compliance or reactively in response to specific incidents.

 Audit log retention